usccolumbia/materialsatlas/docs/user-guide/ionic-conductivity.md

 # Ionic Conductivity Predictor
-#### Dr. Hu

 ## Manual

-### Background on ionic conductdivity Prediction
+### Background

-Crystal structure and compound prediction is an essential step of computational materials design.
+Ionic conducctivity prediction is an essential step of computational materials design for batteries.

 ### The Ionic conductivity Prediction Method